 Ever have a friend adopt a new puppy?
-Ever find a reason to hang out at said friend's house everyday fo the next year?
-It never fails that every time you visit the home of cute little puppy, you mention to them that you would love to house sit or take care of their puppy!
-I mean, who wouldn’t want the joy of getting to love, play with, snuggle and wrestle with a new dog and then get to send them home for all the expensive parts like vet care and boarding and daycare?
+Ever find a reason to hang out at said friend's house every day for the next year?
+It never fails that every time you visit the home of a cute little puppy, you mention to them that you would love to house sit or take care of their puppy!
+Who wouldn’t want the joy of getting to love, play with, snuggle and wrestle with a new dog and then get to send them home for all the expensive parts like vet care and boarding and daycare?
 Well, finally your friend has an out of town wedding to attend and you have been chosen the lucky one to keep an eye on the puppy while they are gone!
 Happy days!
 But wait, now what do you do to do your best while taking care of someone else's pet?
 Luckily, we have some tips and tricks.

-The first thing to mention, no matter how much experience you have taking care of dogs, is that each dog is unique and each dog owner has their own way of dealing with their puppy.
+The first thing to mention, no matter how much experience you have taking care of dogs, is that each dog is unique and each dog owner has their way of dealing with their puppy.
 And as caretaker, it is your responsibility to respect that and follow their instructions as closely as possible even if it is not what you would do or how you do things for your dog.
-When taking care of a dog it is best to do your best to keep them on the same structure and schedule that they live on at home.
-Obviously, it isn’t always possible to adhere perfectly to things, but always have the intention of doing your best at following it.
+When taking care of a dog, it is best to do your best to keep them on the same structure and schedule that they live on at home.
+It isn’t always possible to adhere perfectly to things, but always have the intention of doing your best at following it.

 Let's talk first about if you are taking care of another person's dog and you do not have pets of your own.
 This situation presents a few challenges for you that need to be figured out before the dog comes over.

 When you don’t have a dog of your own, it's easy to forget about the requirements a dog has to have a safe living environment.
 If you are taking care of a 12-year-old golden retriever you don’t have to think about the same things as you would a 12-week old boxer puppy, but it is important to walk around your house and assess everything that a puppy can bump into, including:

-- the little trinkets and knick-knacks that adorn your coffee table that could get swiped off with one wag of a Labrador tail,
+- The little trinkets and knick-knacks that adorn your coffee table that could get swiped off with one wag of a Labrador tail

-- the height of your bed and if its ok for a dog to jump on and off safely,
+- The height of your bed and if its ok for a dog to jump on and off safely

-- laundry rooms and bottles of chemicals,
+- Laundry rooms and bottles of chemicals

 As a non-puppy owner, it is your job to manage the environment for the dog you are taking care of so that they cannot get into anything and hurt themselves.

-Setting up structure and schedules
+Setting up Structure and Schedules

 Not having a dog already gives you the freedom to follow whatever schedule you need to with the dog you are taking care of, which is great!
 If the dog doesn’t already have a schedule of:

-- when they like to get up,
+- When they like to get up,

-- what time they go on bathroom walks,
+- What time they go on bathroom walks,

-- when they get fed breakfast and dinner,
+- When they get fed breakfast and dinner,

-- how much exercise they get, and when they typically get it,
+- How much exercise they get, and when they typically get it,

 it is up to you to work these things out.
 It's good to spend a minute looking at your life and how these things will fit in.
-It is always important to remember that dogs don’t understand getting stuck in traffic, or having a last minute date call, or not being able to get home for whatever reason.
+It is always important to remember that dogs don’t understand getting stuck in traffic, or having a last-minute date call, or not being able to get home for whatever reason.
 You are their primary caregiver, and you need to stick to it while they are with you.

 When a dog is staying with you, and you don’t have dogs of your own to dictate where they live and what is their area, you need to decide on how much household freedom they have and what areas they are allowed in and where they are not allowed for their safety and protection.